sense-i-co/docs/docs/INSTCONF.md

 ![](../static/img/docs/LAUNCH/amend11.png)

-4. Click on the [ **Admin** ] toggle button to activate the **Admin** application.
+4. Click on the [ **Admin** ] toggle button to use the **Admin** application.

 :::important
 The default application, **SEMS** / **Factory Floor** / **Phoenix** or **Admin** (as confirmed above) will now always run when selecting the **Connect** button on the **Home** screen.

-In addition, selecting the **Pin Application** option will ensure efficient connection to the relevant database using the desired Sense-i Application on a subsequent Launch!
+In addition, selecting the **Pin Application** option will ensure efficient connection to the relevant database using the
+desired Sense-i Application on a subsequent Launch!

 ![](../static/img/docs/LAUNCH/amend12.png)